rng-guy/NFSMWBartender/README.txt

 Regarding the "BASIC" feature set IN GENERAL:

  • The configuration (.ini) files for this feature set are located in "BartenderSettings/Basic".

+ • The unedited configuration files for this feature set use the game's vanilla values.

  • You can disable any feature of this set by deleting the file containing its parameters.
    Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.